fansorge/helloworld-hugo-cms/site/content/products/_index.md

       plan: Custom
       price: "?"
 type: products
-image: img/leafboards-bg.webp
+image: img/leafboard-logo2-large-var3.png
-description: Leafboard is the ultimate sports tool for skateboard and easy cruising fans.
+description: L. Leafboard is the ultimate sports tool for skateboard and easy cruising fans.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 ---